Battle of Olustee: Aftermath

 On Presidents' Day weekend each February (see Citations), an annual historical reenactment is conducted on the site of the battle.
 Thousands of reenactors from across the United States and even from overseas have participated over the years.

 The reenactment of the Battle of Olustee is co-sponsored by four organizations: the Olustee Battlefield Historic State Park Citizens Support Organization; the Florida Department of Environmental Protection – Recreation and Parks; the USDA Forest Service – Osceola National Forest; and The Blue-Grey Army, Inc.

-Battle lithograph

-The lithograph at the top of the page was printed by the firm of Kurz and Allison in 1894.
-It depicts soldiers of the 8th U.S. Colored Troops advancing against Confederate entrenchments.
-While frequently used in the media about the Battle of Olustee, the image is inaccurate and reveals the artist's ignorance about the events.
-During the battle, Confederates operated well in advance of their prepared positions.
-Neither side fought from behind fortifications, as the fighting took place in a pine forest (see map: the top of the map is approximately due west), and there were few large cleared area.
-The dotted red line on the map indicates the location of the Confederate trenches.